the tube mic DIY kit, a capsule is preinstalled in the grilled head,

 and a transformer and a 7-pin connector are preinstalled in the

 base.
 There are two PCBs.
-The small one is for the tube connector, and
+The small one is for the tube socket, and

 the big one is for the pre-amp.
-The tube connector, resistors, and
+The tube socket, resistors, and

 capacitors are packed separately.
 To assemble the parts into a tube

-microphone, please following the steps.
+microphone, please follow the steps listed bellow.
 These steps are applicable

 to both single or multi polar pattern tube microphone DIY kits.

-Then solder the tube PCB onto the main PCB.
-As shown in the following two pictures.
+3) Solder the tube PCB onto the main PCB.
+As shown in the following pictures.

 Step 2: Solder the resistors and capacitors into the right spots on the PCB